Innovation and scientific discovery

 Research is at the core of our mission to improve education, practice and patient outcomes.
 As pioneers and renowned thought leaders, our faculty conducts groundbreaking research in four key areas:

 - Health Equity research examines the differences in quality, outcomes and access of health and healthcare across populations.
 Areas of study include social injustice, underserved populations, community-based participatory research and environmental influence.

 - Symptom Science research examines lifestyle, environmental and/or genetic factors that affect illness, disability and disease to develop improved, personalized strategies to treat and prevent adverse symptoms and chronic illness across diverse populations and settings.

-- Innovative Methods research deploys rare and novel strategies for understanding, interpreting, translating, gathering or otherwise using data and information to draw conclusions and ask important questions.
-Innovative methods include big data analysis, new tools and technology, and utilizing established concepts in new ways.
+- Innovative Interventions research deploys rare and novel strategies for understanding, interpreting, translating, gathering or otherwise using data and information to draw conclusions and ask important questions.
+Innovative interventions include big data analysis, new tools and technology, and utilizing established concepts in new ways.

 - Lifespan Health research studies health and well-being across the human lifespan, from developing fetuses to end-of-life.
 Studies focus on understanding and promoting health during age-specific times in the human life.

 Office for Nursing Research

 UW is among the top ranked Schools of Nursing in research funding from the National Institutes of Health (NIH), with world renown centers of research excellence.
 Our faculty and staff are Principal Investigators on approximately 150 active and pending research studies and are collaborators on dozens of research studies around the globe.
 We consistently rank among the top nursing schools in the nation for research and training funding from the National Institutes of Health and other federal and non-federal grants.
 The published findings from these studies will help to shape the future of healthcare in Seattle and around the globe.

 Our research addresses a vast variety of issues, from laboratory and clinical studies to policy initiatives.
 This work impacts clinical practice across settings and informs public health policy, helping healthcare and civic leaders implement positive change.